Pillar guideFor independent agencies & MGAs · US

 Where multi-carrier integration projects go wrong

-The most common failure is building carrier integrations one at a time without a shared data model.
-Each integration becomes a custom project with its own field names, validation logic, and maintenance burden.
-By carrier five, the system is unmaintainable.
-Second is ignoring AMS synchronization.
-If quote results, policy numbers, and premium data do not flow back into your AMS automatically, your team still has to manually reconcile — which defeats the purpose.
-Third is underestimating portal fragility.
-Carrier portals change without notice.
-A resilient system needs monitoring, alerting, and fallback paths so a portal change does not silently break submissions.
+The most common failure is building carrier integrations one at a time with no shared model — by carrier five, the system is unmaintainable.
+Second is ignoring AMS write-back: if quotes, policy numbers, and premiums do not flow back into the AMS automatically, your team still reconciles by hand.
+Third is underestimating portal fragility: carriers redesign without notice, and a system without monitoring breaks silently.

-• Building carrier-specific silos instead of a shared canonical model
+• Carrier-specific silos instead of a shared canonical model

 • Skipping AMS write-back (AMS360, Applied Epic, EZLynx)